 Mix and Match

 Remember, you don’t have to choose between filtration and water softening; these solutions actually complement one another.
-The important thing is to choose systems and solutions that work well together — something your local Culligan Water expert can help with.
+Additionally, you may also find one system with softening and filtration capabilities, like Culligan’s Aquasential® Smart High Efficiency Municipal Water Softener, which tackles both hard water and chlorine.
+The important thing is to choose systems and solutions that work well together — something your local Culligan water expert can help with.

 Explore whole-home water filtration systems and water softening systems you can count on.